heartcombo/devise/README.md

 ### Other ORMs

 Devise supports ActiveRecord (default) and Mongoid.
-To choose other ORM, you just need to require it in the initializer file.
+To select another ORM, simply require it in the initializer file.

 ## Additional information